ylapp1/GameOfLife/README.md

 ------------------------------------

 * HTMLOutput
-  * Creates html files for each board with a navigation bar and an index.html file
+  - Creates html files for each board with a navigation bar and an index.html file
-  * Each board is represented by a table
+  - Each board is represented by a table

 * Multiple rule worlds at once that influence each others boards
-  * Boards are calculated from top to bottom and left to right
+  - Boards are calculated from top to bottom and left to right
-  * Bordering board fields will be used in the cell state calculation
+  - Bordering board fields will be used in the cell state calculation

+* Add other field shapes (Triangle, Pentagon, Hexagon, etc.)